ArjunSinghShekhawat/Find-My-Train-Between-Two-Location/README.md

 # Find Train Between Two Location
-This is core java project used Oops,collection framework,exception handling and basic core java functionality.
+This is a core java project used Oops,collection framework,exception handling and basic core java functionality.